1920 Decatur Staleys season: Game 6: at Rock Island Independents

-On a five-game winning streak, the Staleys played against the Independents again.
-The game ended in a 0–0 tie.
-Several injuries occurred throughout the game for the Independents.
-Sid Nichols, Fred Chicken, and Oke Smith injured their knees on different plays.
-Harry Gunderson was hit late by George Trafton and the former had to get thirteen stitches on his face, and his hand was broken.
+On a five-game winning streak, the Starchworkers met the Independents again, this time with a less salutatory result — a 0–0 tie.
+While the eleven Staley starters played the game wire-to-wire, four Independents players were during the game.
+Sid Nichols, Fred Chicken, and Oke Smith injured their knees on different plays, while Harry Gunderson was hit late by George Trafton and needed thirteen stitches on his face and repair of a broken hand.